Faculty

 Ms. Zafar is an interdisciplinary artist exploring the ethereal qualities of interconnectivity through light and shadow.
 Her studio practice, which combines glass, digital media, and lighting, merges elements of contemporary design with the powerful poetics of fine art.
 While pursuing her BFA at the Rhode Island School of Design, Ms. Zafar found hot glass, a time based material capable of vivacious manipulation.
 Ms. Zafar is invested in sharing her curiosity of material and process with students.
 A consummate teacher, she has guided students at institutions such as: Corning Museum of Glass, Governor School of the Arts, Old Dominion University and RISD.
 Currently, Ms. Zafar is enrolled in the Chrysler Museum Glass Studio Assistantship Residency Program.
 She teaches Studio Art at The Hague School.

-• Gisele Vazquez Falls, M.A.
+Gisele Vazquez Falls, M.A.

 Spanish I & II

-French I & French II
+French I & II, IB French I & II